RIPE-NCC/ripe-database-documentation/docs/10.Authorisation/02-Using-the-Authorisation-Methods.md

 ## MD5 Password

+> [!WARNING]
+> Please note that MD5 hashed passwords are deprecated and will be removed by end 2025.

 An MD5 password can be used by any of the update methods currently in use.
 See section 5.2 Update Methods for more details of these methods.

 For email updates, password authorisation information is supplied using a "password:" pseudo-attribute.
 The value of this attribute is a clear-text passphrase, corresponding to the encrypted hash.
 It can appear anywhere in the body of the message, but not within mail headers.
 Line continuation is not allowed for this attribute.
 The attribute and the passphrase should fit on one line.
 If you split the passphrase across multiple lines, this will be treated as a syntax error.
 If you have a very long passphrase, please note that some email clients split lines at a pre-defined character position.
 If multiple passwords are required, a "password:" pseudo-attribute must be included in the update for each password.